The descriptions below are for the Spring semester beginning February 3, 2026.

 Nursery rhymes and folk songs contain so many of the basic elements from which our very culture and its language and arts are built.
 These short-and-fun works of art have traditionally been a big part of the way that children learn the basics of speech and of singing.

 Meanwhile, traditional stories (literary critic Northrop Frye considered Bible stories, fairy tales, fables, myths, and legends, as ‘building blocks’) set children up to be able to read and connect with the ‘good literature’ they encounter in their upper years of school, and on to the ‘great literature’ of their adult years.
-These ‘building blocks’ make regular use of image and metaphor (which devices have been used in every human culture in history) and give the student some great practice in thinking and seeing in these abstract ways.
-Add to that the casual telling back (narrating) of the stories (in Level II), and the young mind has just the work it needs to flourish as a thinker and communicator.
+These ‘building blocks’ make regular use of image and metaphor, which devices have been used in story-telling in every human culture since the beginning of our time on this planet.
+Add to that the casual telling back (narrating) of the stories, and the young mind has just the work it needs to grow in this age-old way of thinking and communicating ideas in community.

 Children are naturally ready for these things at a young age, and thrive when they are given access to such material in the right kind of atmosphere.
-These courses are designed to provide that atmosphere, whether they’re beginning at age 4 or getting started later.
-Because I believe these stories, rhymes, and songs should be a part of every family culture, I encourage parents to come to Levels I and II themselves if they feel a little rusty and would like some examples of how they might use these at home with their children.
+These courses are designed to provide that atmosphere, whether they’re beginning at age 5 or getting started later.
+Because I believe these stories, rhymes, and songs should be a part of every family culture, I encourage parents to sit in the classes themselves if they feel a little rusty and would like some examples of how they might use these at home with their children.
 If your family’s not already enjoying such material extensively at home, think of these classes as a primer to get you started!

-This class focuses on nursery rhymes, folk songs, and story reading—which will include Bible stories, fairy tales, fables, myths, and legends.
+This class focuses on nursery rhymes and songs, and hearing traditional stories —which will be selected from Bible stories, fairy tales, fables, myths, and legends.

 Most of the rhymes and songs are designed to be memorable, and with repetition and the fun of the rhythm and word play, I’ve no doubt they will become memorized and enjoyed for years to come.
 There will also be some introductory instruction in phonics (letter sounds, consonant-vowel-consonant words), as well as beginning Solfège, which is a system of naming musical tones that helps musicians gain some understanding of how the tones relate to one another (Do-Re-Mi).